caleb-cox/commando-hacker-witch/README.md

 You have to select a cause.
 You get a +2 bonus on attack and damage rolls against enemies of that cause.
 May be taken more than once.

 #### Channeller
-You can add your Mage attribute level to your magic attack damage once per combat
+You can add your Witch attribute level to your magic attack damage once per combat

 #### Craftsman
 You are trained in a craft like blacksmithing, carpentry or bowmaking.
 May be taken more than once.